virtual-uterus/uterine-modelling/docs/README.md

 $ cmake .
 ```

-Navigate to the _uterus-modelling_ folder in the build directory (refer to the [directory tree](#tree)) and run the following command to build the project:
+Navigate to the _uterine-modelling_ folder in the build directory (refer to the [directory tree](#tree)) and run the following command to build the project:

 ```
 $ cmake --build .